Atomic structure stability, and the origin of elementary particles mass

 If an electron can generate gravity, then it is said to have “gravitational mass”, and from this we would conclude the existence of its inertial mass.

 What if gravity does not originate from inertial mass?
 What if there is no inertial mass at all?
-What if there is only (attractive and repulsive) gravity forces?
+What if there is only (attractive and repulsive) gravity forces, due to the above 3 components properly combined, oriented, and tuned?

 ” The concept of mass, with the concept of gravitational mass identified with the concept of inertial mass, is quantified and defined by gravitational phenomenology.
 Therefore, on purely logical grounds, the concept of mass so defined cannot then be used in the theories of physics as an explanation of the very phenomenology used to define and quantify it.” — W.F.
 Heinrich, QuantumGravity.ca

-If I am correct, then in general, for the force of gravity, or antigravity, to be generated naturally, or artificially, we only need the following 3 components properly combined, oriented, and tuned:
+If we are correct, then in general, for the force of gravity, or antigravity, to be generated naturally, or artificially, we only need the following 3 components properly combined, oriented, and tuned:

 If elementary particles are said to have an inherent property of inertial mass, then what happens to this inertial mass when we consider particle as a wave?
 Does this localized inertial mass disappear?